CiaraStrawberry/TemporalKit/README.md

 Border Frames: every batch generated plate will contain this many frames from the next plate and blend between them.

-Batch Folder: If you're generating a batch of plates, just specify a empty folder and on clicking run, it will populate it with the relevant folders and files, all you need to do is go to img2img batch processing in  original sd, enter the newly create input folder as the input, the newly created output folder as the output, move back to the temporal-kit Batch-Warp Tab, put in the whole folder directory and clear read and it will set everything up.
+Batch Folder: If you're generating a batch of plates, just specify a empty folder and on clicking run, it will populate it with the relevant folders and files, all you need to do is go to img2img batch processing in  original sd, enter the newly create input folder as the input, the newly created output folder as the output, generate, move back to the temporal-kit Batch-Warp Tab, put in the whole folder directory and click read and it will set everything up.

 Output Resolution (in the batch warp tab): the maximum resolution on any side of the output video.